JJ/granada-off/text/geekery.md

 >More about roundabouts in its very own chapter.

-If you continue in the direction of the Avenida de América, that is right if you come from Parque de las Ciencias, and go past the exit of the underground tunnel, where, who knows, you might even see a train coming or going, go past the nano-Manhattan by the end of that
+If you continue in the direction of the Avenida de América, that is, right if you come from Parque de las Ciencias, and go past the exit of the underground tunnel, where, who knows, you might even see a train coming or going, go past the nano-Manhattan by the end of that